 The centers and initiatives below are affiliated with the School of Interactive Computing.

-The GVU Center at Georgia Tech is an interdisciplinary research center encompassing a number of individual colleges at Georgia Tech as well as external collaborators.
+The GVU Center at Georgia Tech is an interdisciplinary research center encompassing multiple colleges at Georgia Tech as well as external collaborators.
 GVU focuses on unlocking and amplifying human potential through technical innovation in computing technologies.
 The faculty and students associated with GVU bring expertise ranging from science and engineering to the humanities and design.
-It is through deep collaboration between these diverse domains that enables the GVU Center to engage in research that would otherwise be difficult to achieve in traditional academic and industrial settings.
+Deep collaboration between these diverse domains enables the GVU Center to engage in research that would otherwise be difficult to achieve in traditional academic and industrial settings.

 Machine learning aims to produce machines that can learn from their experiences and make predictions based on those experiences and other data they have analyzed.
 The Center for Machine Learning at Georgia Tech is an interdisciplinary research center that is both a home for thought leaders and a training ground for the next generation of pioneers.